brendanseabrook/Jan2017Assignment/README.md

 * While I should have helpful errors I'm not going to provide specific errors for every status code back from the API
 * I'm not going to support autorotate
 * I'm going to make it look as clean as possible, however the layout would be the first thing I spend more time on if this was a real app
 * Sometimes yelp resonds with different sets of restaurants for the same search.
-They should look into that.
+They should look into that
 * Yelp only gives review previews, so I'm not bothering to try to load anything else in but previews.
-Makes sense they would keep the best data to themselves.
+Makes sense they would keep the best data to themselves
+* Many restaurants dont have 10 photos, so I can't guarantee 10 photos.
+I have chosen to do a basic UIImage with back and forward buttons that can display any amount of photos

 ## Conclusion
 * The project was completed slightly over my goal time